math-kuanyang/math-kuanyang.github.io/_portfolio/tickdata.md

 excerpt: "This is an interesting test from Itarle.
 Here is my attempt, where we are concerned about the statistics, and round effect.
 In this trail, I compared the difference of mean and median, and also created measurement for different purposes.
 The work is based on C++"
 collection: portfolio
 ---
+# Abstract

+In this project, I implemented C++ method to analyse the tick data for 100 Scandinavian blue chip stocks.
+I considered statistics of tick and trades in terms of mean, median and maximum.
+As advised, I also considered the round number effect.
+Some sanity check is conducted as well, by for example, checking the scale of the output.
+Considering the needs from industry, my top priority is efficiency in processing data and the reliability of measurement, then comes the precision.
+The final version of the code only cost less than 100MB and would finish within seconds.
+Finally, for the code, we heavily used containers of map in this implementation.

 # Pre-Start Check & Analysis

 Considering the size and the specific requirement of the data, we first